 Dr. Sara Lewis is a diagnostic radiologist with expertise in abdominal imaging, who is actively involved in translational research involving the characterization of hepatobiliary diseases.
-Specifically, she is highly interested in and engaged in research involving the investigation of multiparametric MRI methods and other quantitative imaging biomarkers of liver cancer and diffuse liver disease, such as liver steatosis and NASH.
+Specifically, she is highly interested in and engaged in research involving the investigation of multiparametric MRI methods and other quantitative imaging biomarkers of liver cancer and diffuse liver disease, such as liver steatosis and MASH.

 Josep M. Llovet (Biobank/Biomarker Core, Clinical Trials Core)

 Josep M Llovet, MD, PhD is Director of the Mount Sinai Liver Cancer Program and Professor of Medicine, at Icahn School of Medicine at Mount Sinai, Full Professor of Medicine – Hepatic Oncology at the University of Barcelona and Professor of Research ICREA-Hospital Clínic.
-He has devoted 25 years of his career to study liver cancer and is a key opinion leader due to his clinical (led clinical trials of sorafenib, regorafenib, ramucirumab and chemoembolization; AASLD, EASL and ESMO guidelines) and translational achievements (molecular and immune classification of hepatocellular carcinoma, and characterization of NASH-HCC).
+He has devoted over 25 years of his career to study liver cancer and is a key opinion leader due to his clinical (led clinical trials of sorafenib, regorafenib, ramucirumab and chemoembolization; AASLD, EASL and ESMO guidelines) and translational achievements (molecular and immune classification of hepatocellular carcinoma, and characterization of MASH-HCC).
 Founder, Secretary and President of the International Liver Cancer Association (ILCA).
 He has been acknowledged as a top 1% scientist by Clarivate from 2014-2020, producing more 300 papers with > 80,000 citations, five out of the top-10 most cited articles in HCC globally.
 He received funding from NIH, DoD and European Commission grants (FP7-2010-Health, H2020).

 Girish is the Irene and Dr. Arthur Fishberg Professor of Medicine and the Inaugural Chair of the Division of Data Driven and Digital Medicine (D3M).
-He is utilizing his experience with data science and electronic phenotyping to create scalable and accurate phenotyping algorithms and predictive approaches for NASH
+He is utilizing his experience with data science and electronic phenotyping to create scalable and accurate phenotyping algorithms and predictive approaches for MASH.